North Walsham and Dilham Canal: Operation

+Vessels were able to reach Cubitt's Mill by 14 June 1826 and the canal was formally opened on 29 August 1826.
+The water supply for the canal came from the ponds at Antingham, but the link into the ponds could only be used by small lighters.
+It was not deep enough for wherries, which had to use a basin next to Antingham Mills.
+Tolls on all cargoes using the canal were collected at Tonnage Bridge, where there was once a wharf and a cottage.

 The main use of the canal was to carry offal to the two Antingham Bone Mills, although other cargoes were carried such as manure, flour, grain, coal and farm produce.
 A profitable trade in coal did not develop, as the tolls were too high and it was cheaper for coal to be brought down the coast from the north east and landed on the beach near Bacton or Mundesley, from where it would reach North Walsham by cart.
 Later, the railways handled most of the coal traffic.
 Most of the vessels using the canal were wherries, which had a draught of 3 ft and were capable of carrying between 18 and 20 tons.
 Some wherries were of a slip-keel design, where the keel of a loaded boat could be unbolted from the bottom of the vessel while it was afloat, in order to negotiate the shallow waters of the canal.
 Once unloaded, the keel would be replaced, to allow more sail to be used.
 While detached, the keels were towed behind the boat, to prevent them from drying out and warping.
 A smaller 12-ton wherry regularly carried vegetables between Antingham and Great Yarmouth and was known as the cabbage wherry.